Fall is the time when you prepare your yard for the cold winter months ahead.

 - Mulch in your trees and shrubs.
 This will help retain moisture and protect the roots for the winter.

-- Cover smaller stems (under 4”-5” diameter) with some hard barrier (plastic tube, hardware cloth) to keep rabbits and other animals from chewing on stems.
+- Cover young trees (under 4”-5” diameter) and thin-barked trees like maples by installing a hard barrier (plastic tube, fencing, chicken wire, hardware cloth) to keep rabbits and other animals from chewing on stems.

 Services Rainbow Treecare offers to support fall plant healthcare:

 - Tree fertilization to support the health and vigor of your trees.